jimpea/github_tutorial/git_intro.md

 ### Create a Repository

-Make a folder for your new repository, for instance on my desktop, I will make a new folder in my promdata -- I use the folder `play` for experiments (playing around):
+Make a folder for your new repository, for instance on my desktop, I will make a new folder in my `play` area -- I use this for experiments (playing around):

 ```bash
 (py11) PS W:\play> mkdir git_tutorial